OUR NAME

 According to Christian tradition, Eustace, a Roman general during the reign of Emperor Trajan, had a profound encounter with a stag bearing a crucifix between its antlers while hunting.
 Moved by this miraculous sight and the voice of Jesus calling him to convert, Eustace and his family embraced Christianity.
 However, their faith brought them great suffering as Emperor Trajan demanded they renunciate Christ.
 Eustace’s refusal led to their separation, torture, and eventual martyrdom.
 He is often depicted in art with the stag and crucifix, symbolizing his encounter with God.

-The following video from Canterbury Cathedral captures the meekness and humility seen in Eustace (indeed, in Christ) that makes his story important to the ethos of Hartwell University.
+The following video from Pastristix captures the meekness and humility seen in Eustace (indeed, in Christ) that makes his story important to the ethos of Hartwell University.

 RENOWNED SCHOLAR & APOLOGIST